+Multiplexed Packet H Multiplexed protocol

-Multiplexed protocol Multiplexing protocol
+Simplemux Multiplexing protocol

-Tunneling protocol
+Tunneling header Tunneling protocol

 As an example, if a number of small IPv6 packets have to travel over an IPv4 network, they can be multiplexed and put into a single IPv4 packet.
 In this case, IPv4 is the "tunneling" protocol and IPv6 is the "multiplexed" protocol.
 The IPv4 header is called in this case the "tunneling" or the "external" header.
 The simplified scheme of this packet would be: